How to Find Sustainable Wine

 What is sustainable wine?

 What comes to mind when you think of the word “sustainable”?
 Maybe you think of conserving water or even using clean energy.
-Those examples are definitely a part of the story, but sustainability encompasses so much more.
+You might have even seen a falconer working with a bird of prey in a vineyard.

 We often use the three Es to explain sustainability.
 Here’s what that means: